browserengineering/book/book/animations.md

 Now we'll need to configure SDL to use OpenGL and and start/stop a [GL context][glcontext] at the beginning/end of the program.
-For our purposes, just consider this API boilerplate.[^glcontext]
+For our purposes, just consider this API boilerplate:[^glcontext]

 [^glcontext]: Starting a GL context is just OpenGL's way of saying "set up the surface into which subsequent GL drawing commands will